-Hormone replacement therapy (HRT) is a treatment used to relieve symptoms of the menopause.
-It replaces female hormones that are at a lower level as you approach the menopause.
+Hormone Replacement Therapy (HRT) is a treatment used to relieve symptoms of the menopause.
+It replaces the female hormones that are at a lower level as you experience the menopause.

-Oestrogen and progesterone (see below) are female hormones that play important roles in a woman’s body.
+Oestrogen and progesterone are female hormones that play important roles in a woman’s body.
 Falling levels cause a range of physical and emotional symptoms, including hot flushes, mood swings and vaginal dryness.

 The aim of HRT is to restore female hormone levels, which can bring relief to many women.

-There are several ways HRT can be taken, including:
+There are several ways that oestrogen can be taken, including: